10 features Samsung’s Galaxy S20 phones have that Apple’s latest iPhones are missing

 - Antonio Villas-Boas/Business Insider

-You can boost the Galaxy S20, S20 Plus, and S20 Ultra’s screen refresh rate up to 120Hz, which is higher than the average refresh rate of 60Hz on most smartphones.
+You can boost the Galaxy S20, S20 Plus, and S20 Ultra’s screen refresh rate up to 120Hz, while most smartphones’ refresh rate is 60Hz.

 Boosting the refresh rate should make navigating the operating system and scrolling feel smoother and more natural.
-Apple’s iPad Pro models are capable of refreshing at 120Hz through a feature the company calls ProMotion, but this has yet to make its way to the iPhone.
+Apple’s iPad Pro models can refresh at 120Hz through a feature the company calls ProMotion, but this hasn’t made its way to the iPhone.

-A fingerprint sensor that’s embedded in the screen
+A fingerprint sensor embedded in the screen

 - source